silentorb/marloth-story/books/fairytale/part2.md

 narrow the range of these random destinations to a more reasonable distance.
-The subjects would still appear within a mile radius and need to be rounded up, but that was a lot better than the first version where they could end up anywhere in Marloth.Most of those subjects have yet to be found.
+The subjects would still appear within a mile radius and need to be rounded up, but that was a lot better than the first version where they could end up anywhere in Marloth.
+Most of those subjects have yet to be found.

 At the moment, these latest teleportation devices were being used to